ThomasByr/Phoenyx/README.md

 * actual animation for the ScrollBar item
 * huge typo and format fix accross the entire repo (pray for the reorganisation)
 * somehow reorganisation worked around pymunk errors when closing main window
+* new method to handle the Renderer pixel array
+* new example file, water ripple (f slow)

 </details>